sciZer0/7/v/README.md

 It is important to note that the whole process is going in a secure, privacy-preserving manner where people remain **anonymous**.

 One Orb needs one human operator and allows to create 700+ digital passports per week on average.
-The team planed to produce 50k+ devices a year and attract a necessary number of the contributor-operators.
+The team planned to produce 50k+ devices a year and attract a necessary number of the contributor-operators.

 If to scale all these metrics a bit, keeping in mind the reputation of Sam Altmam and his opportunities about raising the funds,